ankur4290/OpenCVOpenGLAssessment/README.md

 ## Screenshots

-(TODO: Add screenshots/GIF of working app)
+(TODO: Add screenshots/GIF of working app - would require running on device/emulator)

 ## Dependencies